-The LH 700 Series supports a wide variety of bar-code symbologies.
-When choosing a symbology to use in your laboratory, it is important to understand the different bar-codes available.
-Some bar-codes are more stable, and therefore less prone to misreads than others.
+The LH 700 Series supports the use of up to 16-character bar-code labels and a wide variety of bar-code symbologies.
+When choosing a symbology to use in your laboratory, it is important to understand the different bar codes available.
+Some bar codes are more stable, and therefore less prone to misreads than others.